The 20 Best Tethered Cord Syndrome Doctors Near Me in Atlanta, GA

 Offers Telehealth

-David Wrubel is a Neurosurgery provider in Atlanta, Georgia.
-Dr. Wrubel has been practicing medicine for over 27 years and is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Hydrocephalus, Cerebellum Agenesis Hydrocephaly, Tethered Cord Syndrome, Moyamoya Disease, and Posterior Fossa Decompression.
+David Wrubel is a Neurosurgery provider practicing medicine in Atlanta, Georgia.
+He has been practicing medicine for over 28 years.
+Dr. Wrubel is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Hydrocephalus, Cerebellum Agenesis Hydrocephaly, Tethered Cord Syndrome, Moyamoya Disease, and Posterior Fossa Decompression.
+Dr. Wrubel is board certified in American Board Of Neurological Surgery, 2010.

 Experienced in Tethered Cord Syndrome